"Study" by Isidre Nonell, 1908

 Here are six suggestions for helping with those periodic blues.

-Engaging in what Buddhist's call "comparing mind" can make the blues worse.
-It may seem as if others don't share your moods, but human beings are more alike than we realize.
-That neighbor who's always cheerful probably gets the blues.
+It may seem as if others don't get the blues, but human beings are more alike than we think.
+That clerk who's always smiling probably gets the blues.
 That friend who's in the "perfect" relationship probably gets the blues.
-Billionaires get the blues.
-In my experience, neither money nor loving relationships make people immune from the blues.
+In my experience, neither a cheerful personality nor being in a loving relationship stops people from getting the blues.

 No matter what public face you see on other people, you don't know what their inner life is like.
 The odds are, it's not so different from your own.
 This is because we all experience what the Buddha called dukkha—usually translated into English as "suffering"—and referring to the difficulties all of us face at one time or another in our lives.
 For one thing, we are all subject to illness, injury, aging, and separation from those we love.
-Billionaires don't get a pass on these.
-No one does.
+No one gets a pass on this—not even billionaires.

 2. Don't try to force yourself out of the blues.